 Psychology Department Diversity Committee

-The Psychology Department Diversity Committee is responsible for matter related to the recruitment, retention, and well-being of underrepresented students faculty, and staff in the department.
+The Psychology Department Diversity Committee is responsible for matters related to the recruitment, retention, and well-being of underrepresented students faculty, and staff in the department.
 The recruitment of a diverse body of graduate students is a primary concern of this committee.
-This committee work to improve advertisement of the department and its graduate programs through paper and electronic media to the national community, and it works to address issues raised in the annual Gender Climate Surveys.
+This committee works to improve the advertisement of the department and its graduate programs through paper and electronic media to the national community, and it works to address issues raised in the annual Gender Climate Surveys.
 In partnership with the department, the committee also coordinates the annual Undergraduate Diversity in Psychology Program, which is held in October each year.
-Finally, the committee collaborates with the Tri-Psych Diversity group to facilitate activities across Psychology, ICD, and Ed Psych, and works with the department administration to plan the Diversity Colloquium series.
+Finally, the committee collaborates with the Tri-Psych Diversity group to facilitate activities across Psychology, Institute of Child Development, and Educational Psychology, and works with the department administration to plan the Diversity Colloquium series.
 One Psychology undergraduate student serves on the committee for a one-year term.
 Contact email@example.com for more information about the opportunity to be recommended to join this committee.

 Psychology Undergraduate Advising Student Employment

 Interested in a paid position within the Department of Psychology?
 Student employees in Psychology Undergraduate Advising communicate with fellow students about campus opportunities and resources and while helping to manage the various functions of the Psychology Undergraduate Advising office.
 Peer advisors and student office assistants have the opportunity to work closely with psychology departmental staff and faculty, as well as gain valuable professional development skills.
 Check the University of Minnesota Employment board and the Psych Scoop for openings.